SeanNaren/deepspeech.pytorch/README.md

 - **lm_beta1** bonus weight for words
 - **lm_beta2** bonus weight for in-vocabulary words

+### Time offsets

+Use the `--offsets` flag to get positional information of each character in the transcription when using `transcribe.py` script.
+The offsets are based on the size of the output tensor, which you need to convert into a format required.
+For example, based on default parameters you could multiply the offsets by a scalar (duration of file in seconds / size of output) to get the offsets in seconds.

 ## Pre-trained models

 Pre-trained models can be found under releases [here](https://github.com/SeanNaren/deepspeech.pytorch/releases).